pattern-lab/website/patternlabsite/docs/advanced-auto-regenerate.md

 ---
 layout: docs
-title: Watching for Changes and Auto Regenerating Patterns
+title: Watching for Changes and Auto Regenerating Patterns | Pattern Lab
 ---

 # Watching for Changes and Auto Regenerating Patterns